-- · an actual basis; - a pro forma basis after giving effect as of January 18, 2021 to (i) the issuance of 30,840,328 ordinary shares in the H2 2020 Private Placements and the receipt of proceeds therefrom in the amount of €16,139,916; (ii) the issuance of 13,990,411 ordinary shares in the H2 2020 Bond Conversions representing a total impact on shareholders' equity of €5,022,000; (iii) the issuance of 1,121,256 ordinary shares in the Warrant Conversions and the receipt of proceeds therefrom in the amount of €302,739; (iv) the issuance of €3 million of convertible notes in the H2 2020 Convertible Note Financing and the receipt of proceeds therefrom (€2,885 thousand) recorded for both cash and cash equivalents and current liabilities with a redemption value in the amount of €3 million; (v) the repayment in cash of €863 thousand corresponding to the remaining 30 convertible notes that were issued to ATLAS at redemption value in the amount of €750 thousand; (vi) the proceeds of the CIR receivable financing in the amount of €1,953,518; (vii) the repayment of €1,833 thousand of the carrying amount of the Kreos loan; and (viii) the repayment of €136 thousand of the BpiFrance loans. - a pro forma as adjusted basis to give further effect to the issuance and sale of 1,200,000 ADSs (representing 12,000,000 ordinary shares) in the offering at the initial public offering price of \$16.75 per ADS, after deducting underwriting discounts and commissions, management fee and estimated offering expenses payable by us and the application of net proceeds from the offering described under "Use of Proceeds."
+- · an actual basis; - a pro forma basis after giving effect as of January 18, 2021 to (i) the issuance of 30,840,328 ordinary shares in the H2 2020 Private Placements and the receipt of proceeds therefrom in the amount of €16,139,916; (ii) the issuance of 13,990,411 ordinary shares in the H2 2020 Bond Conversions representing a total impact on shareholders' equity of €5,022,000; (iii) the issuance of 1,121,256 ordinary shares in the Warrant Conversions and the receipt of proceeds therefrom in the amount of €302,739; (iv) the issuance of €3 million of convertible notes in the H2 2020 Convertible Note Financing and the receipt of proceeds therefrom (€2,885 thousand) recorded for both cash and cash equivalents and current liabilities with a redemption value in the amount of €3 million; (v) the repayment in cash of €863 thousand corresponding to the remaining 30 convertible notes that were issued to ATLAS at redemption value in the amount of €750 thousand; (vi) the proceeds of the CIR receivable financing in the amount of €1,953,518; (vii) the repayment of €1,833 thousand of the carrying amount of the Kreos loan; and (viii) the repayment of €136 thousand of the BpiFrance loans. - a pro forma as adjusted basis to give further effect to the issuance and sale of 1,200,000 ADSs (representing 12,000,000 ordinary shares) in the offering at an assumed offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and the application of net proceeds from the offering described under "Use of Proceeds."

+Our capitalization following the offering will be adjusted based on the actual offering price and offer terms of the offering determined at pricing, including the amount by which actual offering expenses are higher or lower than estimated.
 You should read this table together with our audited consolidated financial statements and related notes beginning on page F-1, as well as the sections of this prospectus titled "Use of Proceeds," "Selected Financial and Other Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the other financial information included elsewhere in this prospectus.